Anna's Weekly Update

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 113,500 constituents have contacted me, and so far this month, 7,600 constituents have weighed in.
-I actually read every communication and every constituent receives a personal response to their specific questions and comments from me.
-Last week, 2,489 constituents contacted our office, including:
+So far this year, over 66,319 constituents have contacted me, and this month, 3,512 have.
+I actually read every communication and every constituent receives a personal response to their specific questions and comments.
+This week, 2,249 constituents contacted our office, including:

-- 149 constituents wrote to me in support of the RAWR Act to end wildlife poaching
+- 154 constituents wrote to me in support of the RAWR Act to end wildlife poaching

 Anna’s Recommended Reading and Watching